Jennifer Hale: Personal life

-Hale lives in the Los Angeles area.
+Hale lived in the Los Angeles area, but since 2020, she has relocated back to Canada and now resides on Vancouver Island where she continues to do voice recordings from her personal home studio.
 She has a son.
 She has several pets and enjoys the outdoors, stating that she might have become an architect because she likes to redo houses.
 She has said that she was not allowed to watch cartoons as a child, and had not played any video games until her 2011 interview with Tom Bissell for The New Yorker, in which she played Mass Effect for the first time.
 She likes horses and has mentioned being part of the local evacuation response team that rescues horses from advancing wildfires.